splunk/observability-workshop/content/en/tko/session-5/check-new-navigator-short.md

 This brings you to a more detailed view of your workload.

-{{% notice title="Workshop Question" color="success" %}}
+{{% notice title="Workshop Question" style="tip" icon="question" %}}
 What are the CPU request  & CPU limit units for the otel-collector?
 {{% /notice %}}

-At this point you can drill into the information of the pods, but that is outside the scope of this workshop, for now reset your view by removing the filter for the *splunk-otel-collector-k8s-cluster-receiver* workload. and setting the `color by` option to *Pods Pending*.
+At this point you can drill into the information of the pods, but that is outside the scope of this workshop, for now reset your view by removing the filter for the **splunk-otel-collector-k8s-cluster-receiver** workload and setting the **Color by** option to **Pods Running**.

 ## 3. Pivot Sidebar